bbc/tams/docs/appnotes/0003-tag-names.md

 * **Proposed**:
   * Not yet in common usage, but use should be considered
   * ADR where this tag was proposed is stated where available
+* **Experimental**:
+  * Created for an experimental implementation or application
+  * Tag may never be proposed
+  * Tag may be proposed in future, possibly with a different name or meaning
+  * Tag may appear in one or more implementations or versions
 * **Deprecated**:
   * Tag is deprecated and should no longer be used
   * Tag *may* still appear e.g. in old Flow/Source entries